Studying in the Netherlands

-With the Brexit vote, it is not yet known how UK students' rights to study in the EU in the coming years will be affected.
+With the UK voting to leave the EU and the ongoing Brexit negotiations, it is not yet known how UK students' rights to study in the EU in the coming years will be affected.

 Work - Some students decide to work part-time to help finance their studies.
 European citizens are free to work in Netherlands without restrictions - though citizens of Croatia will need a work permit.
 All other students from outside Europe need a work permit and are restricted to working either (1) a maximum of 10 hours per week during the academic year or (2) working full-time between June and August.
 Work permits can only be applied for by the employer or recruitment agency - not the student.

 Healthcare - You must have an adequate form of healthcare insurance which will depend on your circumstances.
 European students under 30 are exempt from the basic Dutch health insurance - unless they are working - and can get by using an EHIC card obtained from their home country.
 Students from outside the EU who do not plan on working should get private healthcare insurance unless their home country has a reciprocal agreement with the Netherlands.